Geoffrey-McGregor/CHMC-Codes/README.md

 **dt** is the time step

-The output of ChiSampler is two matrices containing two Chains X N matrices, the first being the CHMC samples and the second being the HMC Leapfrog samples
+The output of ChiSampler is two matrices containing two Chains X N matrices, the first being the CHMC samples and the second being the HMC-Leapfrog samples

 # PCompact PGauss: